Updated: Oct 29, 2018

 After talking a little about the energy that makes him who he is, we decided that a career that brought in frequent changes would suit him best.
 Some possibilities are writer (this could take him anywhere, anytime), lawyer, photojournalist, pilot, archaeologist, taxi driver, or motivational speaker to name a few.

 He is doing well now and at this time is traveling and working odd jobs.
 He’s happy.
-This reading took us approximately 30 minutes and all I did was reiterated what he already knew deep down.
+This reading took us approximately 30 minutes and all I did was elucidate what he already knew deep down.
 In my mom voice, I let him know that constructed freedom will bring him more freedom than he knows, and that he should enjoy his life but not to a point that’s self-destructive.
-My reward – about a year later he wrote me to let me know he was doing much better.
+My reward: about a year later he wrote me to let me know he was doing much better.